Why should I earn a degree in Computer Science?

 If you already have an undergraduate degree in another field, you can get a second Bachelor’s degree in Computer Science through the Post-Baccalaureate (Post-Bacc or Second Degree) program.
 This program requires that you complete only the required classes and their pre-requisites from the undergraduate Computer Science program.
 This program is ideal for qualified students who have previously received degrees in other disciplines.
 Each student is assigned a custom plan for their second degree (based on prior education and experience).

 Graduates of this program will be prepared for further advancement in their current field or for immediate employment in either the computer industry or many other businesses that increasingly rely on computer science.
 For most students, this second degree can be completed in two to three years.
-That can take longer if the prior major did not include many math courses.
+However, it may take longer if the prior major did not include many math courses.
 Summer courses can be a great way to catch up on those and other pre-reqs/required courses.

 Application and Admission Requirements